CSL Vifor: Activity

 CSL Vifor is active in the treatment of iron deficiency and iron deficiency anaemia.
 The Group also has a focus on the management of conditions in nephrology, cardiology and rare diseases.
 Iron deficiency treatments Ferinject and Injectafer were accountable for more than a third of its revenues in 2021.

-The dialysis segment with the Erythropoiesis-Stimulating Agents Mircera (Methoxy polyethylene glycol-epoetin beta) and Retacrit (Epoetin alfa-epbx) as well as the phosphate binder Velphoro (Sucroferric oxyhydroxide) has a similarly high turnover as the iron deciency area, which also includes the orally administered treatment Maltofer (iron polymaltose).
+The dialysis segment with the Erythropoiesis-Stimulating Agents Mircera (Methoxy polyethylene glycol-epoetin beta) and Retacrit (Epoetin alfa-epbx) as well as the phosphate binder Velphoro (Sucroferric oxyhydroxide) has a similarly high turnover as the iron deficiency area, which also includes the orally administered treatment Maltofer (iron polymaltose).
 The potassium binder Veltassa (Patiromer) is the most selling treatment in the nephrology segment.

 CSL Vifor is a member of a number of trade associations that advocate on behalf of the pharmaceutical industry and for the policy positions commonly shared, this includes the European Federation of Pharmaceutical Industries and Associations (EFPIA).
 CSL Vifor has formed collaborations with pharmaceutical companies like American Regent, Roche, Fresenius Medical Care, Fresenius Kabi and Pfizer.
 It has also partnered with biotechs such as Akebia, Angion Biomedica, Cara Therapeutics, ChemoCentryx and Travere Therapeutics.